mstocco/mariostoc.co/content/traininglog/20220116-ironman2022-32weeksout.md

 I was expecting to feel more beat up from the run yesterday.
 I woke up **feeling good** physically.
 There is work stress to get through.

-I plugged in an extra 5:00 interval into my bike computer and then while I was riding, was surprised when it the unit beeped and said, "Go one more."
-I went that one more and cut the off the time from the cool down; my heart-rate was in the low 100s when I got off the bike and went for dinner.
+I (mistakenly) plugged in an extra 5:00 interval into my bike computer and then while I was riding, was surprised when it the unit beeped and said, _"Go one more."_  I pedalled that extra rep.  When I got off the bike and went for a late dinner.

 Mobility was missed as it was a long day at work.